pfeilbr/aws-cloudfront-private-content-playground/README.md

 ## TODO

 * store id_token and refresh_token in local storage.  delete on logout
+* add standard set of cw alarms for 4xx and 5xx thresholds.  make thresholds configurable via cfn params.  create cw dashboard from these.
 * add architecture diagram to README.md
 * remove `IncludeBody: true` from template.yaml
 * package as Serverless Application Repository